Chomenor/ioef-cmod/new-filesystem-readme.md

 # Inactive Mod Support

 This filesystem supports loading files from all mod directories, not just the current active mod.
-This is intended to help smooth out discrepancies between server directory configurations and allows maps to work correctly even if they have dependencies that, for one reason or another, are located in the wrong mod directory.
+This can help smooth out discrepancies between server directory configurations and allow maps to work correctly even if they have dependencies that, for one reason or another, are located in the wrong mod directory.

 The precedence system ensures that files located in the current mod and basegame directories always have first priority.
 Inactive mods are only accessed as a last resort if files cannot be found anywhere else.